Below are a selection of our lessons for Key Stage 3 and 4. If you have any questions about them, just get in touch!

-Arguments for the existence of god
+Arguments for the Existence of God (KS3 or KS4)

 Students consider three of the main arguments for God's existence, namely the cosmological argument, teleological argument and religious experiences through creative illustrations involving dominos and Kinder Eggs.

-Crime and Punishment
+Crime and Punishment (KS4)

 A courtroom-style activity helps students think about what constitutes a just punishment.
 They explore, through verses from the Bible, how the concepts of grace and forgiveness might affect a Christian’s attitude towards criminals.